 All of this information will be necessary to include in the RFP.

-Having a handle on these timelines assist the market research firm in planning.
-If you are planning on the test product launch in 3-months, provide an expected date in the RFP so the market research firm can work its way backwards.
+Having a handle on these timelines assists the market research firm in planning.
+If you are planning on the test product launching in 3-months, provide an expected date in the RFP so the market research firm can work its way backward.

 Dates and deadlines for the market research are critical pieces for the RFP.
 Not only for the RFP submission and acceptance process but also for the study once fielded.
 Dates add clarity and set expectations.

-If you specify what you are looking for in analysis and reporting it helps the market research company structure and plan for a report.
-If you are looking for conjoint analysis, a Van Westendorp pricing model, TURF analysis, or regression, it will require some additional time and cost.
+If you specify what you are looking for in the analysis and reporting it helps the market research company structure and plan for a report.

 Defining some of the other categories we've listed in this article should help point you in the right direction of whether you are looking at a $8,000 project or $80,000 project.